scaleset/cloudformation-builder/README.md

 cloudformation-builder
 ======================

-CloudFormation-Builder is a Java 8 framework for creating AWS CloudFormation templates.
+CloudFormation-Builder is a Java 8 DSL for creating AWS CloudFormation templates.

 Quick Start
 -----------